 Or is it?

 Here’s one possible way to think about software development.
-(Don’t worry, this will tie back in to YAGNI in a moment: bear with me!).
+(Don’t worry, this will tie back into YAGNI in a moment: bear with me!)
 Picture this image in your mind.
 You’re surfing the web, on your laptop or desktop computer.
-Maybe your Internet connection is slow (insert the AOL “you’ve got mail” sound pinging here, in your minds!).
+Maybe your internet connection is slow (insert the AOL “you’ve got mail” sound pinging here, in your minds!).
 You load a page, a bit slowly.
-It loads a big image that is fuzzy at first – you can see the outlines, but can’t really make it out.
-After a second it becomes a bit clearer, and you can get a bit more understanding of it is: “oh, someone posing for a selfie, but I can’t quite see where or what.”
+It loads a big image that is fuzzy at first — you can see the outlines, but can’t really make it out.
+After a second it becomes a bit clearer, and you can get a bit more understanding of what it is: “Oh, someone posing for a selfie, but I can’t quite see where or what.”
 And then after another moment, suddenly, it becomes crystal clear.

 (Note that this is the opposite of impressionist art: you see it and it’s amazing, and then you walk a bit closer to it and it gets fuzzy, and then you walk right up to it that it’s so blurry you can’t even tell that it’s supposed to be art!)

 What’s great about this image loading metaphor is that it shows clearly (or blurrily, in the literal sense) that the process of looping through something and with each loop, it becomes clearer and more well-defined — and closer and closer to the target that you, dear reader, have in mind.